List of sumo elders: Explanation of ranks

-Hyōgi-in (評議員) is not a rank, but a group of independent councillors who act as a kind of supervisory board for the directors.
+(評議員) is not a rank, but a group of independent councillors who act as a kind of supervisory board for the directors.
 Initially there were three Internal Councillors (Ōtake, Futagoyama and Minatogawa) and four External Councillors (persons outside the sumo world).
 The Internal Councillors were ranked as prior to taking office and returned to that rank at the conclusion of their four-year term.
 In March 2018 they were replaced by three former wrestlers who are completely outside the Sumo Association: Fujinokawa, Washūyama and Asanosho.